7 Amazing Facts About Dogs For Kids

 Kids are naturally curious and come up with some of the most unusual and obscure questions about dogs you've probably (n)ever heard.
 To compile this list we've been asking a simple question to almost every child we come across: what dog fact would you most like to know?
 Some of the responses are funny.
 Some shocking.
 All have been interesting.

 As we continue to ask kids that one simple question we'll continue to build out their responses below.
-Stay tuned for updates and we hope you enjoy our Top 5 to begin with.
+Stay tuned for updates and we hope you enjoy our Top 7 Amazing Facts About Dogs For Kids to begin with.

 Facts About Dogs for Kids #1